-The decision to buy or lease a car is largely dependent on your individual’s preference like lifestyles, driving needs and financial capacity.
+The decision to buy or lease a car is largely dependent on your individual preference like lifestyle, driving needs, and financial capacity.

 Leasing is very attractive if you are going for lower monthly costs and crave for constant change of new and latest cars.

-Experts have proven that leasing a car is cheaper and a better financial decision than buying a car on the long- run.
-We have been able to answer your questions on “To Buy or Lease a Car, Which Is Cheaper?” however, make more research and look at your finances before making this decision.
+Experts have proven that leasing a car is cheaper and a better financial decision than buying a car in the long- run.
+We have been able to answer your questions on “To Buy or Lease a Car, Which Is Cheaper?” however, do more research and look at your finances before making this decision.

 Frequently Asked Questions

-If one craves for constant change of cars and latest technology cars, is it better to buy or lease
+If one craves a constant change of cars and the latest technology cars, is it better to buy or lease

-It is better to lease when you crave for new and latest cars constantly.
-This is because the lease gives you the opportunity of driving a more expensive car than you can normally afford if you want to buy.
+It is better to lease when you crave new and latest cars constantly.
+This is because the lease gives you the opportunity of driving a more expensive car than you can normally afford if you want to buy one.